 Seeking out conventional auto lenders that offer long repayment plans could open up more options for you.

 “I wish I had looked around a little more when I got my loan,” says Bill Shepard, a New York-based car enthusiast.
 “I figured at the time that my options were limited, so I didn’t bother to check.”

 Should you get an exotic car loan?

-Before choosing to go with a specialized lender that offers exotic car loans, do your due diligence to make sure you get the best terms available.
+Before choosing a specialized lender, do your due diligence to make sure you get the best terms available.